Prevalence of female genital mutilation: Africa

-2016 FGM prevalence in Africa and part of the Middle East in women aged 15–49 according to the UNICEF 2016 report.
+2024 FGM prevalence in Africa and Asia in women aged 15–49 according to the UNICEF 2023 report.
 Most countries show a relative decrease compared to 2013.

 In July 2003, at its second summit, the African Union adopted the Maputo Protocol promoting women's rights and calling for an end to FGM.
 The agreement came into force in November 2005, and by December 2008, 25 member countries had ratified it.

 As of 2013, according to a UNICEF report, 24 African countries have legislations or decrees against FGM/C practice; these countries are: Benin, Burkina Faso, Central African Republic, Chad, Côte d'Ivoire, Djibouti, Egypt, Eritrea, Ethiopia, Ghana, Guinea, Guinea-Bissau, Kenya, Mauritania, Niger, Nigeria (since 2015), Senegal, Somalia, Sudan (some states), Tanzania, Togo and Uganda (see page 9 of the report) and Zambia and South Africa (see page 8).
 In 2015, Gambia's president Yahya Jammeh banned FGM.

 In 2014 The Girl Generation, an African-led campaign to oppose FGM worldwide, was launched.